IIAS-Research/iaml/docs/adaptability.rst

 3. **Define a constructor (`__init__`):** Configure your Step by defining its name and parameters.
 Constructor must define ``configuration`` dictionary.
 4. **Implement the `fit(self, dataset)` method:** This method handles the fitting of steps parameters according to the current dataset.
 Must return self.
 5. **Implement one of the following methods:**
-    - :py:meth:`~iaml.step.Step.transform`: Receives a list of samples (X) and returns a transformed version of it (with the sample number of sample).
+    - :py:meth:`~iaml.step.Step.transform`: Receives a list of samples (X) and returns a transformed version of it (with the same number of samples).
     - :py:meth:`~iaml.step.Step.resample`: Receives a list of samples (X) and labels (y), then return resampled X and y.
 Warning: this kind of step is mandatory for processings such as RandomUnderSampling because they need to transform both X and y.
 However, beware of biases when transforming the labels.
     - :py:meth:`~iaml.step.Step.predict`: Optional if your predictor follows scikit-learn's API.
 This method receives a list of samples (X) and returns predicted values (y).